ibanknatoPrad/emuDownloadCenter-wiki/Emulator-pcsxrr.md

 Please note: This emulator **needs BIOS image(s)** to start ROM files!

 _PCSX-RR is a Sony Playstation 1 emulator based on Pcsx.
 A BIOS is NOT required but may make some games run better!
-Also, this emulator requires Plugins (Try here: http://www.emulator-zone.com/doc.php/psx/psxplugins-tools.html)._
+Also, this emulator requires Plugins._

 :link: [**Emulator website**](http://code.google.com/p/pcsxrr/)
 ***